 A gross lease is a lease in which the tenant pays a flat sum for rent out of which the landlord must pay all expenses such as taxes, insurance, maintenance, utilities, etc.

 Gross rent is rent charged to occupy a premise without any additional rent for operating or other expenses.

 An investment property valuation method which is the ratio of a property’s price to its gross revenue.

 Gross square footage is the total square footage of a building including all rentable spaces as well as all “non-rentable” space including common areas,

-A lease of the land only, on which the tenant usually owns a building or is required to build as specified in the lease.
+Ground lease is a lease of the land only, on which the tenant usually owns a building or is required to build as specified in the lease.

 Also called “brick and mortar expenses,” hard costs are any costs involved in the physical construction of a project.
 Included in hard costs are

-A type of asset-based loan financing through which a borrower receives funds secured by real property.
+Hard money loan is a type of asset-based loan financing through which a borrower receives funds secured by real property.
 Hard money loans are typically issued by

 A health ration, also known as an occupancy cost ratio, it the relationship between a retailer’s sales and total occupancy costs.

 A car manufacturer may hedge its exposure to fluctuations in the price of steel by purchasing a futures contract that will allow it to purchase steel at a fixed price over a specific period of time.
 This is attractive to the car manufacturer because it is able to project a stable budget over this period of time and reduce its exposure to a spike in the price of steel, which would result in a spike in its cost of production of a vehicle.